IR7eam/ics-forensics-tools/platform/docs/ROADMAP.md

 - **RBAC and audit expansion**: API routes now enforce viewer/analyst/admin roles with demo credentials and create audit entries for CRUD, analysis, and scan operations.
+- **Queued scans and cancellation**: Scan triggers now enqueue work onto an in-process worker so multiple jobs can queue safely, and analysts can request cancellation with per-target audit logs and status updates.
 - **Progress tracking**: This roadmap documents gaps vs. the full requirement set and proposes the next milestone targets below.